gocraft/work/README.md

 * After a job has failed a specified number of times, it will be added to the dead job queue.
 * The dead job queue is just a Redis z-set.
 The score is the timestamp it failed and the value is the job.
-* The dead job queue has a maximum size of X. Old failed jobs will roll off.
 * To retry failed jobs, use the UI or the Client API.

 ### The reaper